 Conditional offers are given if you have yet to complete your academic qualifications.
 It’s important that you read the conditions of your offer so you know how to meet them.
 You may need to achieve a specific grade in one or more subjects for example.
 If you have any questions about your offer, you need to Ask Us.

 Sometimes we might make you an offer for a course that you haven’t applied for.
 We do this when your application might not be as strong as those of other applicants, but we still think that you demonstrate the merit and potential to succeed at Durham.
+If you have received a referral offer, you are not able to later request to change your course to the one you originally applied to.
 You can turn down an alternative course offer, but we hope that you will look at it as an opportunity and a way to still be able to take advantage of all that Durham has to offer.

 We try and make decisions as quickly as possible after you have applied.
 Sometimes a decision on your application may take longer.
 This might depend on the number of applications we have received, whether we need to see additional test results (for example in law and maths) or whether we need to contact you for additional information.
-If you apply by 26 January then you should receive a decision by 31 March.
+If you apply by 26 January then you should receive a decision by the UCAS decisions deadline.

 Our Post Offer Visit Days take place in February and March.
 If you receive an offer or college allocation after these have taken place, then we run Discover Durham Tours where you can visit a college and tour the University with one of our Student Ambassadors.
 These are subject to Covid-19 restrictions, and online alternatives may be offered instead.